 - Add a bench or a receiving tray for packages to the front door.
 A box is more difficult to get into / reach into, especially if they are in a wheelchair.

-- Add a nonslip, nonskid and secured runner to the stairs.
+- Add a nonslip, nonskid and secured runner to the stairs and make the entire stair lift operate as it should.
 This will create fewer trip hazards and it will keep the carpet in place.

 - Remove toggle light switches and replace them with rocker switches.
 Also be sure you place the switches further down than they normally would be.